-As part of the Notice of Award and Grant Agreement, all AMS recipients must abide by the AMS General Terms and Conditions, which reference applicable Administrative and National Policy Requirements.
+As part of the NOA, all AMS recipients must abide by the AMS General Terms and Conditions, which reference applicable Administrative and National Policy Requirements.

 6.4 REPORTING REQUIREMENTS

 Reporting and award closeout requirements are included in the AMS General Terms and Conditions.
 If there are any program or award-specific award terms, they will be identified in the award.